Alliance of Liberals and Democrats for Europe Party

-ALDE's think tank is the European Liberal Forum, led by Hilde Vautmans, MEP, and gathers 46 member organisations.
+ALDE's think tank is the European Liberal Forum, led by Jan-Christoph Oetjen MEP, and gathers 46 member organisations.
 The youth wing of ALDE is the European Liberal Youth (LYMEC), which is predominantly based upon youth and student liberal organisations but contains also a small number of individual members.
-LYMEC is led by Dan-Aria Sucuri.
+LYMEC is led by Ines Holzegger.

-In 2011, the ALDE Party became the first pan-European party to create the status of individual membership.
-Since then, between 1000 and close to 3000 members (the numbers fluctuate annually) maintain direct membership in the ALDE Party from several EU countries.
-Over 40 coordinators mobilise liberal ideas, initiatives and expertise across the continent under the leadership of the Steering Committee, which was first chaired by Julie Cantalou.
+In 2011, ALDE Party became the first pan-European party to create the status of individual membership.
+Since then, between 1000 and close to 3000 members (the numbers fluctuate annually) maintained direct membership in the ALDE Party from several EU countries.
+Over 40 coordinators mobilised liberal ideas, initiatives and expertise across the continent under the leadership of the steering committee, which was first chaired by Julie Cantalou.
 The ALDE Party took a step further in the direction of becoming a truly pan-European party when granting voting rights to individual members’ delegates at the Party Congress.
+Individual membership was eventually discontinued in 2023.

+In 2025, the Alliance was declared an undesirable organization in Russia.